abrarShariar/Number-Converter-App/README.md

           -Binary   *(base 2)*  <br>

 #How to use it :
-Its easy and simple to use
+Its easy and simple to use<br>

-            On windows:
+<h2>On Windows</h2>

            1)  Unzip the folder "Number-Converter-App" and open it

+           2) Enter the folder "Windows"

-           2)  You will find the following file structure:
+           3)  Inside the folder "Windows" you will find the following file structure:

-                    ../Number-Converter-App/platforms/
-                    ../Number-Converter-App/Convert.exe
-                    ../Number-Converter-App/necessary_dlls
+                    ../platforms/qwindows.dll
+                    ../Convert.exe
+                    ../necessary_dlls

-            3) Leave Everything untouched
+            4) Leave Everything untouched

-            4) RUN Convert.exe
+            5) RUN Convert.exe

-            5) Congratulations !!
+            6) Congratulations !!
 You are ready to start converting your numbers

-	   On Linux
+<h2> On Linux </h2>

            1)  Unzip the file and open it

+           2) Enter the folder "Linux 64"

            2)  You will find the following file structure:

                     ../Number-Converter-App/QT_Libs/
                     ../Number-Converter-App/NumConverter
                     ../Number-Converter-App/Launch-NumConverter.sh

             3) Leave Everything untouched

             4) RUN Launch-NumConverter.sh or launch it from the terminal